lyubogeorgiev/Java-Advanced/Sets_Maps/README.md

 decks of cards we are using a LinkedHashMap to preserve the order of appearance.
 The key of the map is String which is players' name.
 The value is a Set of cards, which makes sure a player cannot have the same card more than once.
 They are playing with multiple decks.

+Exercise 08 - User Logs
+-

+The main map has usernames as key and another map which has IP address as a key and a count of messages from every ip address as a value.